-The Counter Fraud Professional Accreditation Boards (CFPAB) Training and Education Committee (TEC) has recently overseen a ‘root and branch’ review of the core Accredited Counter Fraud Training syllabus and made a series of recommendations covering how the syllabus should now be delivered.
+The Counter Fraud Professional Accreditation Boards (CFPAB) Training and Education Committee (TEC) chaired by Peter has recently overseen a ‘root and branch’ review of the core Accredited Counter Fraud Training syllabus and made a series of recommendations covering how the syllabus should now be delivered.
 The core syllabus and recommendations have been accepted and signed off by the CFPAB and the accrediting body, the University of Northumbria (Newcastle).

 Parts One and Two are delivered via Zoom and Part Three, covering the practical elements, ‘face to face’ in the classroom.
 The whole Programme consists of 21 Modules.
 Parts One and Two contain eight and ten respectively and Part Three contains three Modules.
 The final Module, Module 21 consists of four days in the classroom.
 The whole Programme consists of 400 hours of learning.

 The Programme includes a broad range of assessment methodologies.
-These include post course research assignments covering such things as Identity Fraud and Counter fraud Strategy.
+These include post course research assignments covering such things as Identity Fraud and Counter Fraud Strategy.
 Tests (both closed and open book) form part of the assessment strategy as do assessment and feedback on practical performance from trainer, role actor and Barrister.

 On successful completion of the Programme students receive a certificate confirming the award of Accredited Counter Fraud Specialist.
 The award is equivalent to 40 Level Four Credits.